KarenBreytenbach/inspect/docs/querystring.md

 Quick ways to cache bust normally include adding a querystring with a version or timestamp to the static resource.

-The default configuration on proxy severs like [SQUID](http://www.squid-cache.org/) are to not cache resources using a querystring.
+The default configuration on proxy servers like [SQUID](http://www.squid-cache.org/) are not to cache resources using a querystring.

 # How do I fix this ?